-The main goal of this project is to increase the students' time on tasks by offering smart online 3D virtual learning environments (with and without VR interface) that provide the learner with practice opportunities, to be completed at their own pace, where patient access is increasingly difficult to achieve.
+The main goal of this project is to increase the students' time on task by offering smart online 3D virtual learning environments (with and without VR interface) that provide the learner with practice opportunities at their own pace when the access to patients is becoming more difficult to achieve.
 This is done through enhancing the PBL (problem based learning) approach and facilitating online environments for small tutor groups and flexible self-regulated learning, "anytime, anywhere".